stepkillah/SmartMirror/README.md

 After the application recognizes the keyword - it will start listening for an actual command that is described above and if the command is recognized successfully by the Microsoft Azure Cognitive Services - it will be executed.
 All actions will be confirmed with appropriate sound

+**Be aware, Microsoft Cognitive Services [nuget](https://www.nuget.org/packages/Microsoft.CognitiveServices.Speech) works only with ARM64.
+Tested on [Ubuntu server](https://***REMOVED***.com/download/raspberry-***REMOVED***) 18.04 and 20.04, probably will work the same with on latest 22.04**

 #### DeepSpeech

 Another option for speech recognition is to use [DeepSpeech](https://github.com/mozilla/DeepSpeech), it works offline and does not requires active internet connection.
 In order to use DeepSpeech - custom C# wrapper should be created that supports .NET6 ([PR](https://github.com/mozilla/DeepSpeech/pull/3373) for .NET Core support)
 This approach is not tested in real life.
+Application source code contains commented DeepSpeech service as an direction how to start

 ### MagicMirrorRunner